SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 > Because of this connection,
 > you might see these two terms used interchangeably.
 > Your code interacts with the main actor;
-> the main thread is an lower level implementation detail.
+> the main thread is a lower-level implementation detail.

 There are several ways to run work on the main actor.
-To ensure a function always runs on the main actor, you mark it with the `@MainActor` attribute:
+To ensure a function always runs on the main actor, mark it with the `@MainActor` attribute:

 ```swift
 @MainActor